parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-04-03-tools-of-blind-programmer.md

 That's who I want to be.
 That's how I wish to be.

 **P.S.: I'm looking for someone who could help me move over to a WordPress website.
-If you are a theme developer and would like to design my new theme, please reach out to me through the social media links in the header and footer, or the [contact form](contact).**
+If you are a theme developer and would like to design my new theme, please reach out to me through the social media links in the header and footer, or the contact form!**